Front Crawl Arm Technique

 Catch Phase

-The hand entry should occur approximately in-between the line of the shoulder and the centre of the head.
+The hand should enter the water approximately in-between the line of the shoulder and the centre of the head.

-The hand enters and 'catches' the water thumb side down, with fingers closed.
-The hand then reaches forward under the water without over stretching until the arm fully extends just under the water surface.
+The hand enters and 'catches' the water thumb side down, with fingers closed before it stretches forward under the water without until the arm fully extends just under the water surface.
+It is important that arm does not overstretch, causing the shoulder to extend the overall body movement to ‘snake’.

 Propulsive Phase